Dinista/Graph-Bridges/README.md

 ## How It Works

 The program starts by reading the number of vertices and edges (v e).
 After obtaining these values, it proceeds to read pairs of vertices representing the edges.
 The graph is represented using an <b>adjacency list</b>.
-Then uses a deapth search algorithm to find <b>bridges<\b> and <b>articulation points</b>.
+Then uses a deapth search algorithm to find <b>bridges</b> and <b>articulation points</b>.

 ## How to use it

 ### Input